jacksdlr/Workout-Tracker/README.md

 # JS Workout Tracker
-## Get jacked and stacked using this weightlifting workout tracking app to store your daily sessions database with secure login
+## Get jacked and stacked using this weightlifting workout tracking app to store your daily sessions to a database with secure login

 ### Features:
 - User login system